Webster / firstname.lastname@example.org

 time, locking in prices for farmers

-California is now becoming the
+California is positioned grow into the

 USA's largest hemp growing, production and consumption market.